Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 **Top layer:** PIGEON first selects its top K = 5 candidate geocells based on the pretrained CLIP-ViT probabilities.

-**Middle layer:** Within each predicted cell, training points are clustered using the OPTICS density-based algorithm, and each cluster is represented by the centroid of its CLIP image embeddings.
+**Middle layer:** Within each predicted cell, training points are clustered using the OPTICS density-based algorithm [<a href="#ref1">1</a>], and each cluster is represented by the centroid of its CLIP image embeddings.
 During inference, the query embedding is assigned to the nearest cluster in Euclidean space.

 **Bottom layer:** Finally, PIGEON selects the single closest location within that cluster, adding two extra levels of granularity beyond the initial cell prediction.